Cicely Hamilton: Biography

-Born in 1872, Cicely Hammill in Paddington, London, she was the eldest of the four children of Maude Mary and Denzil Hammil.
+Born in 1872, as Cicely Hammill in Paddington, London, she was the eldest of the four children of Maude Mary and Denzil Hammil.
 She was educated in Malvern, Worcestershire and in Bad Homburg vor der Höhe.
 Hammill was raised by foster parents because her mother had gone missing.
 After a short spell in teaching, she acted in a touring company.
 She took the pseudonym "Cicely Hamilton" out of consideration for her family.
-Then, she wrote drama, including feminist themes, and enjoyed a period of success in the commercial theatre.
+Then, she wrote drama, including feminist themes, and enjoyed a period of success in commercial theatre.
 Hamilton was praised for her acting in a performance of Fanny's First Play by George Bernard Shaw.

 In 1908, she and Bessie Hatton founded the Women Writers' Suffrage League.
 This grew to around 400 members, including Ivy Compton-Burnett, Sarah Grand, Violet Hunt, Marie Belloc Lowndes, Alice Meynell, Olive Schreiner, Evelyn Sharp, May Sinclair, and Margaret L. Woods.
 It produced campaigning literature, written by Sinclair amongst others, and recruited many prominent male supporters.

 Hamilton supplied the lyrics of "The March of the Women", the song which Ethel Smyth composed in 1910 for the Women's Social and Political Union, was first performed at an 'At Home' in Suffolk Street Galleries, Pall Mall to celebrate the release of women violently arrested on Black Friday; it had suitably stirring lyrics for such an occasion:

 In the days before radio, one effective way to get a message out into society and to have it discussed was to produce short plays that could be performed around the country, and so suffrage drama was born.
 Elizabeth Robins's "Votes for Women" and Cicely Hamilton and Christopher St. John's "How the Vote Was Won" are two predominant examples of the genre.
 Hamilton also wrote "A Pageant of Great Women", a highly successful women's suffrage play based on the ideas of her friend, the theatre director Edith Craig.
 Hamilton played 'Woman' while Craig played the painter Rosa Bonheur, one of the 50 or so great women in the play.
 Lena Connell's photographs of the leading players were sold to assist the suffrage cause and Connell exhibited the pictures at the Royal Photographic Society in 1910-11.
 The play was produced all over the UK from 1909 until the First World War.
 Hamilton was a member of Craig's theatre society, the Pioneer Players.
 Her play "Jack and Jill and a Friend "was one of the three plays in the Pioneer Players' first production in May 1911.
 Hamilton inspired young schoolgirls, supportive of suffrage, like Winifred Starbuck, who had Hamilton and other leaders' pictures on her desk in purple, white and green frames and later herself protested by school disorder, such as graffiti and hiding the school registers and handbell, as a milder form of resistance to authority for women's suffrage.